NDCLab/pepper-pipeline/README.md

 ```

 ### Load-Data
-Use this section to select a subset of data, to specify the root, data-type, desired subjects, tasks, and any exceptions that you would like to omit.
+Use this section to select a subset of data by selecting desired subjects, tasks, and any exceptions that you would like to omit.
+Meta-data `root` and `channel-type` are additionally required.

 For any field where you like to select **all** available data, specify `["*"]` in the respective field.
 For example, the following selects all available subjects and all available tasks: